alphagov/govuk-content-metadata/bulk_inference_pipeline/README.md

 bash config_vm/create_schedule_policy_vm.sh
 ```

+The start-up script defines which docker image to be launched every time the VM is started.
+Please modify the script (`config_vm/startup_script_vm_gce.sh`) if you need a different docker image to be launched.

-The inference pipeline is now scheduled to run according to the schedule specified in config_vm/create_schedule_policy_vm.sh.
+The inference pipeline is now scheduled to run according to the schedule specified in `config_vm/create_schedule_policy_vm.sh`.
 No manual actions needed.

 # 4. (Optional) Monitor the start-up script and execution of the docker image